reselbob/dockerdemos/overunder/readme.md

             },
             "Name": "overlay"
         },
+.
+.
 ```

 Docker is reporting that there an overlay filesystem in play, `Name": "overlay`.
-Also, it's reporting the directories in the host where the
+Also, it's reporting the location in the host where the
 directories `LowerDir`, `MergedDir`,`UpperDir` and `WorkDir` are to be found.
 (We'll cover the meaning of this all in the next section, At the Linux File System Level.
 But, for now, just play along.)